carissaxie/scPanel/README.md

 ### 🔬 Key Features

-- Identify **cell populations** that are responding to the perturbation (e.g. disease, drugs)
+- Identify **cell populations** that are responding to the perturbation (e.g., disease, drugs)

 - Selects a **minimal set of genes** that can discriminate two different status in the selected cell population(s)

-- Trains **patient-level ML/DL classifier** that can predict patients in two different status
+- Trains **patient-level ML/DL classifiers** that can predict patients in two different status

 ![Framework Overview](./framework.png)